 At the centre of this shift are minimally invasive surgery tools designed to support accuracy through limited access points.
 For healthcare professionals, understanding the design, handling, and maintenance of these instruments is essential for consistent performance and patient safety.

 Australian hospitals have steadily expanded minimally invasive approaches over the past two decades.
-These techniques are associated with reduced postoperative pain, lower infection risk, and faster return to normal activity compared with traditional open procedures.
+These techniques are associated with reduced postoperative pain, lower infection risk, and faster return to normal activity

 Healthcare in Australia is changing.
 More people are receiving treatment, recovery support, and long-term care in their own homes.
 Hospitals are focusing on acute and complex cases, while patients who are stable are often encouraged to continue care at home.
 This shift has created growing demand for reliable, safe, and easy-to-use home healthcare equipment.